 Athens gets a new temple of design

 If Piraeus was a blur of a stopover on your way to the islands, it now promises to be the hottest new design destination for the art-lusty.
-Carwan Gallery, a leading international contemporary design gallery, with a focus on promoting and producing cutting-edge collectible design, launches in Piraeus this week.
-Along with Rodeo and Intermission, two other unconventional galleries, Carwan is all set to transform the gritty port district and Polideukous street into the city’s coolest gallery mile, predicts Sudha Nair-Iliades
+Carwan Gallery, a leading international contemporary design gallery, with a focus on promoting and producing cutting-edge collectible design, launches in Piraeus in September 2020.
+With Carwan, Nicolas Bellavance-Lecompte and Quentin Moyse are all set to transform the gritty port district and Polideukous street into the city’s coolest gallery mile, predicts Sudha Nair-Iliades

 When Nicolas Bellavance-Lecompte and Quentin Moyse planned to move their 10-year old contemporary design gallery from Clemenceau in Beirut’s busy port district, it was long before the tragic explosion that ripped through Lebanon’s social fabric.
 The duo had chosen Piraeus as their base in Athens because of the similarities both the port-cities shared.
 Quentin Moyse adds, “Greece has a very similar DNA to Lebanon.”
 For a lot of Lebanese businesses and families who have now adopted Greece as their new home, it is a factor that has made the transition somewhat less painful.
 But for Carwan, it was also a way to tap into a yet unsaturated local design market, using Greece as a base to expand into Europe.